synarete/silofs/README.md

 ## Overview

-Silofs is a private, encrypted user-space file-system -- your personal data silo.
-Just as a physical silo keeps its contents sealed and inaccessible to the outside world, silofs lets any ordinary user create an isolated storage area protected by their own private key, and mount it on a local host.
-Once mounted, files can be read and written like any other file-system, while all data and metadata are transparently encrypted and stored in a local repository as opaque blobs.
-Other processes -- even those with valid UNIX credentials -- can see those blobs, but cannot read their content.
-Without the correct key, the data cannot be decrypted, tampered with, or compromised in any way.
-This design allows common Linux tools like [rsync](https://rsync.samba.org/) and [rclone](https://rclone.org/) to back up or archive the repository to a remote location, without ever exposing or endangering the underlying private data.
+Silofs (Stored In Large Objects File-System) is an open-source, encrypted FUSE file-system built for secure, private data archiving.
+It transparently converts files and metadata into opaque, encrypted blobs, allowing users and operators to mount a standard Linux file system locally while ensuring the underlying storage remains completely unreadable to host processes or external cloud providers.

-Silofs is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
-It is designed to serve those who wish to easily ship media content into external cloud storage for long-term archiving, but without revealing information on their private data, and without paying high costs and extra resources due to re-packing.
-See [Why Silofs?](#why-silofs) for more details.
+With full file-system snapshot capabilities and native cryptographic objects, Silofs enables standard Linux tools like [rsync](https://rsync.samba.org/) and [rclone](https://rclone.org/) to sync or mirror datasets off-site without exposing private data or needing to repack large archives.

-The name silofs stands for "stored in large objects file-system".
+In other words, Silofs is your personal data silo.
+Just as a physical silo keeps its contents sealed and inaccessible to the outside world, Silofs lets any user create a fully isolated storage area protected entirely by their own password.

 ## Build and Install